-Monroeville Eagles win big in Week 1 home game over Crestline
+Monroeville Eagles win big in season opener

 Horner ran the ball 10 times for 155 yards and three TDs.
 Leroux rushed nine times for 163 yards and a score.

-With 9:08 on the scoreboard, Horner capped off a short, 66-yard drive with a 36-yard TD run.
+With 9:08 left in the first quarter, Horner capped off a short, 66-yard drive with a 36-yard TD run.
 Senior Hunter Kamann kicked his first of five extra points and Monroeville was up 7-0.

 Junior Chayce Schaub started at quarterback in place of injured classmate Adam Rogers, who saw action mostly as a wide receiver.
 Rogers scored twice — on the ground and through the air.